Jabberwockey/homepage-almanach/content/en/home/startnext.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Crowd-funding Aldradach Almanac and Camp Companion 2020"
+title = "Crowdfunding Aldradach Almanac and Camp Companion 2020"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "title_red.png"